Scottish National League (rugby league): 2014 season

-Final

 2015 season

 Four clubs once again competed but Ayrshire Storm left to be replaced by Forfar based Strathmore Silverbacks.
 The season saw a combination of home and away games and nines tournaments, hosted by all the clubs, to decide the two finalists.
 By the end of the season Aberdeen Warriors had qualified for the Grand Final along with debutants Strathmore Silverbacks but were then proclaimed champions after no final was played.
-In the Challenge Cup the Warriors lost narrowly at top side Skirlaugh Bulls 20–27.
+In the 2015 Challenge Cup the Warriors lost narrowly at top side Skirlaugh Bulls 20–27.

-Final

 2016 season

 The same four clubs competed for the title with reigning champions Aberdeen Warriors and Strathmore Silverbacks finishing as the top two and therefore reaching the Grand Final.
 In the final underdogs Strathmore gave a good account of themselves before going down to a 48–32 defeat to the Warriors who registered their fourth straight title success at Montrose RFC.
-In the Challenge Cup Aberdeen lost at Northumbria University 16–42.
+In the 2016 Challenge Cup Aberdeen lost at Northumbria University 16–42.